Peacock (streaming service): Third-party content

 On May 18, 2021, NBCUniversal announced that it had acquired the U.S. streaming rights to the Eurovision Song Contest for Peacock under a two-year deal, beginning with the 2021 edition (whose first semifinal was held later that day).
-The agreement came shortly after NBC reached an agreement with the European Broadcasting Union, which organizes the event, to produce an U.S. music competition series based on the Eurovision format.
+The agreement came shortly after NBC reached an agreement with the European Broadcasting Union, which organizes the event, to produce a U.S. music competition series based on the Eurovision format.
 For 2022, NBC's lead figure skating analyst, Johnny Weir, was added as a commentator for its Eurovision broadcasts.
 The streaming rights for the contest were renewed for 2023.

 On June 10, 2021, Peacock added content from anime streaming service RetroCrush.

 On October 31, 2022, NBCUniversal announced an SVOD agreement with Hallmark Media, under which Peacock Premium would add a hub featuring content from Hallmark Channel, Hallmark Movies & Mysteries and Hallmark Drama.
 The agreement includes both on-demand content from Hallmark's library of original series and made-for-TV movies, and the live, linear feeds of all three networks.
 A similar agreement with Reelz (including true crime programming such as On Patrol: Live) was announced on February 28, 2023.
 However, due to conflicts with Peacock's exclusivity agreement with WWE, the linear Reelz channel would be blacked out on Peacock when it carries MLW Underground Wrestling.
 The Hallmark agreement was not renewed, and expired at the end of April 2025 in favor of Hallmark Media's own streaming service Hallmark+.

 On April 13, 2023, Peacock added films from Magnolia Pictures.